-For the skates and more specialized derby protective gear you will have to look at the online derby stores.
+For the skates, knee pads and more specialized derby protective gear you will have to look at the online derby stores.

 Q: How much are dues?

-$10 dollars a month for referees and Fresh Meat skaters.
+$10 dollars a month for referees, newbies, and any skater not cleared for contact.

 New members will start paying dues on the next calendar month after they join.
-These dues help pay for team expenses.
-Gear, travel and setting up home bouts are just a few examples.
+These dues help pay for team expenses such as gear, travel , skater gifts, and home games.

-Yes we are.
-We achieved our Nonprofit status in June, 2017.
+Yes we achieved non profit status in June 2016.